MrJohnWeez/VR-Excavator-Simulator/readme.md

 4. User points at play, the menu prompts user to select a save slot, save data is generated, free roam is entered
 5. User selects load save #, Save data is validated and loaded if valid else it generates new data.
 6. Menu button is pressed.
-7. User presses Quit and progress is saved and user it taken to main menu.
+7. User presses Quit, progress is saved, and then user is taken to the main menu.
 8. User clicks on settings, settings menu opens and can be configured
 9. User clicks resume, game menu closes and game resumes.
 10. User clicks missions.